Roohi31/Seekho_Task/README.md

 ## **Features**
 1. **Anime List Page**:
    - Fetch and display a list of popular/top-rated anime using the Jikan API.
-   - Show the following details for each anime:
+   - Shows the following details for each anime:
      - Title
      - Number of Episodes
      - Rating